Learn how to collect a shopper's payment details using your own payment form.

 paymentMethodswill be returned in the response.
 Most of these will have a

-detailsarray of each payment method to determine what details you need to collect from the shopper:
+detailsarray of each payment method to determine what you need to collect from the shopper:

 key: Shopper detail you need to collect using your payments form.

-type: Input type for collecting the shopper detail:
+type: Input type for collecting the payment detail from the shopper:

 select A list displaying the options specified within the